hero media

 The 21 best places for stargazing in Australia

-Our most stellar natural lightshows are utterly enchanting – once you know where to find them.
+Our most stellar natural light shows are utterly enchanting – once you know where to find them.

 We’re a sun-loving nation, home to some of the world’s most extraordinary daylight attractions.
 But our starry nights are seriously underrated.
 Dotted with state-of-the-art observatories, dark sky parks that limit light pollution and spectacular scenic vantage points, Australia is a stargazer’s wonderland.
 Allow us to shine a light…

-1. Uluru, NT
+1. Uluṟu, NT

 For a deeply spiritual experience, it’s hard to beat peering up above Uluṟu-Kata Tjuta National Park towards an infinite blanket of twinkling lights.
-Free of artificial luminosity and big-city pollution, the sacred land offers magnificent views of the Milky Way, Southern Cross, Magellanic Could galaxies and other constellations.
+Free of artificial luminosity and big-city pollution, the sacred land offers magnificent views of the Milky Way, Southern Cross, Magellanic Cloud galaxies and other constellations.

 a sky full of stars in Uluru